Home Podcasts CISSP Cyber Training Podcast - CISSP Training Program

 CISSP Cyber Training Podcast - CISSP Training Program

-Shon Gerber, vCISO, CISSP, Cybersecurity Consultant and Entrepreneur 360 episodes Latest Jun 8, 2026
+Shon Gerber, vCISO, CISSP, Cybersecurity Consultant and Entrepreneur 360 Episodes Jun 29, 2026

 Join Shon Gerber on his weekly CISSP Cyber Training podcast, where his extensive 23-year background in cybersecurity shines through.
 With a rich history spanning corporate sectors, government roles, and academic positions, Shon imparts the essential insights and advice necessary to conquer the CISSP exam.
 His expertise is not just theoretical; as a CISSP credential holder since 2009, Shon translates his deep understanding into actionable training.
 Each episode is packed with invaluable security strategies and tips that you can implement right away, giving you an edge in the cybersecurity realm.